lzyuan168/lzyuan168/README.md

 * Machine learning Specialization
 * Full scholarship
-* Thesis topic: End-to-end Deep Neural Network for Multimodal Biometric Authentication and Driver Stress Detection
+* Thesis topic: End-to-end Deep Neural Network for Multimodal Biometric Authentication and Driver Stress Detection (Project aims to replace physical keys with owner’s biometrics to provide added security for vehicle access and to monitor driver’s stress level so as to prevent road rage accidents.
+Application in real-world for fraud detection)
 * GPA 3.84 / 4

 Mohamed bin Zayed University of Artificial Intelligence is the first graduate-level, research-based academic institution in the world, specializing in machine learning, computer vision and natural language processing